Slope Criteria For Parallel And Perpendicular Lines Mastery Test

 Tip 4: Understand the Limitations

 Be aware of the limitations of the slope criteria.
-The concepts of parallel and perpendicular lines apply primarily to lines in a two-dimensional plane.
+Practically speaking, the concepts of parallel and perpendicular lines apply primarily to lines in a two-dimensional plane.
 In three-dimensional space, lines can be skew, which means they are neither parallel nor intersecting.

 Example: Imagine two lines in space that are not in the same plane.
 They may not intersect, but they are also not parallel because they are not in the same plane.